Music of Luxembourg: Classical music

 One of the most influential and versatile musicians in Luxembourg was Laurent Menager (1835–1902).
 Often referred to as Luxembourg's national composer, he was also an enthusiastic choirmaster, organist and teacher.
 In 1857, he founded the national choral association Sang a Klang.
 His many compositions include choral works, church music, orchestral pieces and operettas as well as music for brass bands and the theatre.

 The Luxembourg Philharmonic Orchestra, originally known as the RTL Grand Symphony Orchestra, was founded in 1933.
 Since 2005, when the Philharmonie Luxembourg concert hall was opened, the orchestra has had its own home.
 Recent directors have done much to enhance its image, particularly in regard to 20th-century French music.
 Opera is frequently performed in Luxembourg City at the Grand Théâtre and in Esch-sur-Alzette at the Théâtre d’Esch as well as at the annual Wiltz festival.

 Luxembourg's internationally recognized soloists include violinist Sandrine Cantoreggi, cellist Françoise Groben, pianists Francesco Tristano Schlimé and Jean Muller, and singer Mariette Kemmer.
-Among its contemporary composers are Camille Kerger, Claude Lenners, Georges Lentz (although he lives mainly in Australia), Alexander Mullenbach and Marcel Wengler.
+Among its contemporary composers are Camille Kerger, Catherine Kontz, Claude Lenners, Georges Lentz (probably the most renowned internationally, although he lives mainly in Australia), Alexander Mullenbach and Marcel Wengler.
 Since 1999, the Luxembourg Sinfonietta orchestra has done much to promote contemporary music, not only by performing Luxembourg works at home and abroad but by organizing annual international competitions for contemporary composers.

 The Luxembourg-based ensemble The Art of Music was founded in 1993.
 With approximately seven members, it specialises in singing Renaissance religious music, with some medieval repertoire as well.
 As of 2018, it had published 11 CDs.